Industrial Engineering and Operations Research

 In financial engineering, research is being carried out in portfolio management; option pricing, including exotic and real options; computational finance, such as Monte Carlo simulation and numerical methods; as well as data mining and risk management.

 Projects are sponsored and supported by leading private firms and government agencies.
-In addition, our students and faculty are involved in the work of three research and educational centers: the Center for Applied Probability (CAP), the Center for Financial Engineering (CFE), and the Computational and Optimization Research Center (CORC).
-These centers are supported principally by grants from the National Science Foundation.
+In addition, our students and faculty are involved in the work of three research and educational centers: the Center for Applied Probability (CAP), the Center for Financial Engineering (CFE), and the Computational and Optimization Research Center (CORC), and the FDT Center for Intelligent Asset Management.

 The Center for Applied Probability (CAP) is a cooperative center involving the School of Engineering and Applied Science, several departments in the Graduate School of Arts and Sciences, and the Graduate School of Business.
 Its interests are in four applied areas: mathematical and computational finance, stochastic networks, logistics and distribution, and population dynamics.